prog4biol/evop2019/EVOP_Python_2018.md

 ![try it](images/Try-It-Now.jpg)

-	1. Create this list of a dictionary
+	1. Create this list of a dictionaries:

 ```python
 records = [